Ford Mustang SVT Cobra: 2004 Mystichrome Cobra

 The limited-edition 2004 Mystichrome Cobra debuted at the 2003 New York International Auto Show alongside the 2004 40th Anniversary Mustang GT and V6 models.
 According to SVT's press release, the Mystichrome Cobra was produced to help commemorate the Mustang's 40th anniversary year.
 SVT had recognized the importance of this milestone, and shortly after the success of the 1996 Mystic Cobra, SVT worked with Ford's product planners and outside vendors to build the ultimate special edition Cobra.
 DuPont was commissioned to work on an improved formulation of color-shifting paint that would be easier to use and match.
 The resulting Mystichrome paint, sold to BASF who finally supplied the paint to Ford, contained ChromaFlair pigments that rendered a shift from a bright topaz green to cobalt blue, then to royal purple, and finally to a deep onyx black.
 A high amount of metallic aluminum flakes were added to give the Mystichrome paint some sparkle.
 The paint is called "2004 Ford Mustang Cobra MystiChrome Metallic" and cost, at the time, about $150 per pint.
 As the Mystichrome paint is still very expensive, any kind of exterior damage to the car is financially problematic.
 If a damaged Mystichrome Cobra requires repainting at a reputable Ford dealer's body shop, a Ford employee from Dearborn headquarters is required to bring the paint in person and supervise the usage of the special paint.
 The damaged car must be verified that it is a factory-built Mystichrome Cobra.
 Once the body shop is finished using the Mystichrome paint, all unused paint must be put back in the can and sealed, and the supervising Ford employee returns to Dearborn with the unused paint.

 SVT worked with Garden State Tanning to produce the Mystichrome leather found on the car's seat inserts and the steering wheel at the 10, 2, and 6 o'clock positions.
 The production process for the Mystichrome leather included tanning and dying the leather jet black, spraying the Mystichrome paint directly onto the leather, and sealing it with a clear layer to protect and prevent damage to the Mystichrome-painted leather.
 Like the 2003 10th Anniversary Cobra, the Mystichrome Cobra featured a steering wheel with grip humps at the 10 and 2 o'clock positions.
-The Mystichrome Cobra came standard with the five-spoke 17-inch chrome wheels.
+The Mystichrome Cobra came standard with five-spoke 17-inch chrome wheels.

 The Mystichrome Cobra was produced between December 2003 and January 2004.
 A total of 1,010 Mystichrome Cobras were produced, 515 coupes and 495 convertibles.
-The Mystichrome Appearance Package (order code 68M), as it was officially called by Ford, was only a $3,650 option.
+The Mystichrome Appearance Package (order code 68M), as it was officially called by Ford, was a $3,650 option.

 A definitive history of the Terminator Cobra and John Coletti's SVT operations was captured in the non-fiction book Iron Fist, Lead Foot by Frank Moriarty.